-Applications for our undergraduate volunteer programs are currently closed.
+Applications for the HOQI Volunteer Program are currently closed.

-Applications will be opening in early November for the HOQI volunteer and analytics team, and in January for the EACN Summer and Fall 2020 Internships.
+Applications will be opening in January for the EACN Summer and Fall 2020 Internships.

 There are currently no positions available for the

 Thank you for your interest in applying to volunteer with Equal Access Clinic Network Health Outreach and Quality Improvement Program (HOQI).
 Our dedicated undergraduate students volunteer alongside physicians and UF medical students at our clinics in a variety of ways.
 Our volunteer positions are a valuable experience for any student pursuing a healthcare career, and more importantly, provides care for our local underserved community in the Gainesville area.
 Please see below to see below how you can be involved:

 Our general undergraduate volunteers work directly with incoming patients, taking vitals, performing data entry, and completing other crucial tasks at clinic to deliver care at our primary care clinics.
 Outside of clinic, our volunteers coordinate patient follow up with prescriptions, test results, and referrals to specialty services.
 General volunteers also have the opportunity to become certified in HIV Testing, Spanish-language translation, as well as participate in ongoing research.
 Commitment includes 1 evening evening per week (Mon-Thurs), general body meetings twice per semester, and scheduled day time hour for patient follow up.

 For Applicants, please keep the following requirements in mind: